 Where z is the value at which you want to calculate the function.

-Further information and examples of the Excel Normsdist function are provided on the Microsoft Office website.
+For further information and examples of the Excel Normsdist function, see the Microsoft Office website.

 If you get an error from the Excel Normsdist function this is likely to be the #VALUE! error: